 Lastly, ERP vendors are trying to force customers to the cloud because this recurring revenue generates more profitability in the long run.
 They also charge more to support legacy ERP systems and won’t commit to improving feature sets, which they position as ‘reducing the number of product innovations’.
 Some vendors even limit usability and database functionality unless deployed on proprietary technologies.

 GRP Clouds Meet Government Needs

 FreeBalance’s GRP cloud solutions use a single web-native technology, the FreeBalance Accountability Platform™, to support deployment portability.
 In other words, there is no difference between on-premises and cloud functionality.
 The FreeBalance Accountability Platform™ supports deployment portability across all types of deployments, including public cloud, private cloud, hybrid cloud, and on-premises.
 This means that customers can easily move their applications and data between deployment environments without having to worry about compatibility issues.

 FreeBalance Accountability Platform™

 The FreeBalance Accountability Platform™ was designed from the ground up using a web-native architecture.
 This technology design benefited from our deep global government experience.
 We realized that multiple deployment methods would be used.
 We also realized that massive configurability was possible when focused on a single “industry” or “vertical market”.
 This means that the out-of-the-box functionality is highly flexible to meet public sector needs.

-To be clear, when we talk “configuration”, we’re not configuration-washing by suggesting that scripting or call-outs is configuring.
-Among the public-sector configuration options that we provide includes:
+To be clear, when we talk “configuration”, we’re not configuration-washing by suggesting that scripting or call-outs are configuring.
+The public-sector configuration options that we provide include: